aridjayarecipes/cutesrecipes.web.app/content/post/1736-simple-way-to-make-any-night-of-the-week-my-love-of-mussels-with-butter-sauce.md

 1. Heated 5, 6 minuites max.
 It gets harder, if you heated too long.

 Mussels steamed in white wine and served in a sauce made from the cooking liquid with butter and shallots is a classic French preparation of mussels, moules marinières.
-This is Guy&#39;s method for moules marinières, the way he grew up making it in France, and one of the easiest and loveliest.
+This is Guy's method for moules marinières, the way he grew up making it in France, and one of the easiest and loveliest.
 USE me so those mussels becometh the love of thy life.
 BUT not before I added some garlic to it all.
 But it goes without saying that any type of garlic-butter combo is always the part I love in a recipe, and given my fascination with that, it was only a matter of time before I added it to all my. · Mussels over pasta with light, yet creamy white wine sauce made with garlic, butter, fresh basil, Parmesan cheese, and cream.

 So that is going to wrap this up with this exceptional food my love of mussels❤️ - with butter sauce recipe.
 Thanks so much for reading.
 I am confident you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!